Neo-Hao/grokking-relational-database-design/README.md

 - Implement and optimize database designs
 - Take advantage of generative AI when designing databases

+Interested?
+You can watch [one or two educational videos based on this book](https://www.youtube.com/playlist?list=PL3fg3zQpW0k4UO9eBDLdroADnB18ZAOgj), or [check out this book on Manning](https://mng.bz/1J2q) directly, and start reading now.

 ## Table of contents (for this code repo)

 [This book](https://mng.bz/1J2q) is publised by Manning Publications.
-The print, ebook, and audio versions are available at https://mng.bz/1J2q.
+The print, ebook, and audio versions are available on both [Manning Publications](https://mng.bz/1J2q) and [Amazon](https://www.amazon.com/Grokking-Relational-Database-Design-Qiang/dp/1633437418).
 There are 8 chapters in this book.
 The table of contents is as follows:

 - Chapter 1 - Introduction to Database and SQL ([code](./chapter_01/))
 - Chapter 2 - Related Tables and More SQL ([code](./chapter_02/))